aarontodd82/GenesisEngine/IMPLEMENTATION.md

 - Teensy-only (USB MIDI)
 - Phase 2 feature
 - Maps MIDI notes to YM2612 FM channels
+- **Deflemask Patch Support:** Load .dmp (Deflemask Preset) files to use custom FM instruments
+  - Deflemask is a popular chiptune tracker that exports YM2612 patches
+  - Goal: Load patches from SD card and use them as MIDI instruments
+  - Each MIDI channel can have a different Deflemask patch assigned

 ### DAC Pre-render (Phase 2)
 - Teensy with Audio Board only